Tools, techniques, and initiatives that enable a

 consistent up-to-date product information; and improves information flow,

 cross-functional communications, and support services.
+Productivity -

 A variety of techniques, such as SMED (single-minute